pmerrill/PHP-JS-REST-API-Framework/README.md

 **Important**:
 <br/>
-- /frontend/controller.js: Performs API calls and renders the response according to rules defind in source.js.
+- /frontend/controller.js: Performs API calls and renders the response according to rules defined in source.js.
 - /frontend/source.js: Contains API sources.
 Defines the endpoint, required parameters, and how the API response is built.
 - /backend/api/...: Endpoints that source.js uses should be put here.
 These endpoints get the data and format it.